 It appears that there is one outlier case on Mahalanobis distances.

-distance in the Sort obs by
+In the Sort obs by drop-down

-drop-down box, then click the Predicted
+and then click the Predicted and residuals

-and residuals button to display the Observed,
+button to create the Observed, Predicted,

-Predicted, and Residual Values spreadsheet.
+and Residual Values spreadsheet.

 Note that Shelby county (in